kubernetes-retired/cluster-registry/docs/userguide.md

-where `your_cluster_context` is a context entry in your kubeconfig file referencing a cluster into which the cluster registry will be deployed and to which the cluster registry API server will be added as an aggreagted API server.
+where `your_cluster_context` is a context entry in your kubeconfig file referencing a cluster into which the cluster registry will be deployed and to which the cluster registry API server will be added as an aggregated API server.
 When the command completes, you will have a cluster registry running as an aggregated API server with the cluster API server identified by `your_cluster_context`.
 You can interact with it using kubectl: